 Do you have a strong opinion about kale?
 If you’re in the never again camp, then you may have had a dish that just wasn’t prepared properly.
 Or, perhaps it wasn’t the best type of kale to use in a salad.

-This used to be a problem at our house until we discovered we’d been doing it all round!
+This used to be a problem at our house until we discovered we’d been doing it all wrong!
 Now we enjoy Kale Apple Slaw, Kale Quinoa Salad, Crispy Kale Chips and even smoothies with kale on a regular basis.

 Don’t let a bad kale experience deter you from enjoying this healthy green and reaping the health benefits!
 We’ll show you how to make a simple kale salad with a honey dressing that can be customized with your favorite mix-ins.